benjmin-r/cto.coffee/privacy.md

 See [Netlify's privacy policy][netlify-gdpr] for more details.

-### Formspree

-If you contact me using the [contact form](/contact), your data is sent to me via the [Formspree platform][formspree].
-Formspree collects information about you (incl. your IP address, browser type, access times and that you used the form via the cto.coffee domain), for each time you submit the [contact form](/contact).
-They state to use this data only within Formspree and don't sell data obtained in this way.

-However the latest reference on what data Formspree collects and how it uses that data is to be found in their [privacy policy][formspree-privacy].

 ### Mailerlite

 Visitors of the cto.coffee website can choose to submit their email-address, to get notified of content updates